Data augmentation in Bayesian neural networks and the cold posterior effect: RESULTS

 The results are presented in Fig.~\ref{fig:cold_posterior}.
-We replicate the finding that the cold posterior effect is largely absent without data augmentation (blue), and is present in the standard setup with data augmentation at training time but without averaging (yellow).
-Further, we show that the cold posterior effect persists with principled data augmentation priors: averaging logits with full orbit (purple solid line), and averaging probabilities with fixed and full orbits (green).
-The best method overall appears to be averaging probabilities with a full orbit (solid green line) at a very low temperature, though averaging logits (solid purple line) is better at higher temperatures.
+We replicate the finding that the CPE is largely absent without DA (dashed black line), and is present in the standard setup with DA at training time ($\Ktrain=1$) but without augmentation at test time (solid black).
+Further, we show that the CPE persists with principled DA likelihoods: averaging logits with full orbit (purple, top row), and averaging probabilities with finite and full orbits (green).
+The best method overall appears to be averaging probabilities with a full orbit (dark green line, top row) at $T=0.001$, though averaging logits (dark purple lines) is better at $T=1$.

-Surprisingly, the cold posterior effect is much smaller for averaging logits with finite orbit (dashed purple line), which demonstrated best performance at $T=1$ (close to averaged logits over full orbit; solid purple line).
-However, the relevance of this is unclear, as the reduction in the cold posterior effect arises primarily because of worse low-temperature performance.